Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Introduction to Quantum Synchronization

 In this final part of the introduction, we will outline the structure of the rest of the article and draw attention to the key results which we present.

-In Sec.~\ref{sec:defiandmethods} we will introduce the Lindblad formalism as the most general type of smooth quantum evolution.
-This formalism is particularly useful since in the limit of weak system bath interactions and under assumptions that the bath is Markovian, we recover an appealing and intuitive interpretation of the evolution equation.
-In this section we will also formalise our earlier discussion and explicitly define what we mean by synchronization in a quantum system.
-This will be the natural extension of the ideas we presented above and will distinguish between stable and meta-stable synchronization which may further be robust to our choice of initial conditions or measurements.
+In Sec.~\ref{sec:defiandmethods} we will introduce the Lindblad formalism as the most general type of smooth Markovian quantum evolution.
+This formalism is particularly useful since we recover an appealing and intuitive interpretation of the evolution equation in the limit of weak system bath interactions and under assumptions that the bath is Markovian.
+This section will also formalize our earlier discussion and explicitly define what we mean by synchronization in a quantum system.
+This will be the natural extension of the ideas we presented above and will distinguish between stable and meta-stable synchronization, which may further be robust to our choice of initial conditions or measurements.